ForsakenIdol/eidolon_hunting_guide/01_lure_handler/Script.md

 ## Introduction

 Hi everyone, ForsakenIdol here.
+Little bit about myself: I have over 1000 Eidolon Hydrolyst captures, I've completed a solo 6x3, and I do 6x3 hunts in duos, trios, and full squads.
+I have played all of the possible roles in an Eidolon hunting squad; I've hosted a squad, and ran as either the client VS or the lure handler.
+I've ran 6x3 hunts with various different frames: Volt, Jade, Wisp, and Trinity, and it's safe to say that I have a decent amount of experience with fast, somewhat meta hunts.

-I recently came across an excellent video explaining the recent Warframe content updates that have led to the steady decline of reasons to hunt Eidolons.
+I recently came across an excellent video going over the mainline Warframe content updates that have led to the steady decline of reasons to hunt Eidolons.
 There's no question about it - Eidolon hunting is a dying sport.
 Eidolon Arcanes can now be farmed through Vosfor packs, and Focus farming is more easily done by killing Thrax on the Zariman, or in Sanctuary Onslaught with a Focus lens.
 So why would you still want to hunt Eidolons?

-At the time of this video, I have over 1000 Eidolon Hydrolyst captures.
-I also have a solo 6x3 under my belt, and countless 6x3 hunts in duos, trios, and full squads.
-I have played all of the possible roles in an Eidolon hunting squad; I've hosted a squad, and ran as either the client VS or the lure handler.
-I've ran 6x3 hunts with various different frames: Volt, Jade, Wisp, and Trinity, and it's safe to say that I have a decent amount of experience with fast, somewhat meta hunts.
 I personally still hunt Eidolons for a variety of reasons:

+- Eidolon hunting, alongside Profit-Taker hunts, are an alternate endgame to archimedia missions that requires build planning and in-game proficiency.
+If you're looking for a skillcheck, consider getting into Eidolon hunting.

+- Eidolon shards bypass the daily focus cap.
+I personally don't need to farm focus anymore, as I have over 100 million overflow focus in Eidolon shards, but other players still do.

 - Eidolons are a lategame piece of content on a region that is available very early in the game's progression cycle.
 I've done a number of solo hunts in public squads to produce Eidolon drops for other players, and to show new players what they can do with the right gear.
 It's a fun way to engage with the community and for me to practise hunting on varying levels of ping.

-- Eidolon shards bypass the daily focus cap.
-I personally don't need to farm focus anymore, as I have over 100 million overflow focus in Eidolon shards, but other players still do.

-- Eidolon hunting, alongside Profit-Taker hunts, are an alternate endgame to archimedia missions that requires build planning and in-game proficiency.
-If you're looking for a skillcheck, consider getting into Eidolon hunting.

-- And most importantly, Eidolon hunting is fun!
+- And most importantly, I think Eidolon hunting is fun!
 Don't focus on the meta too hard, just hang out with your squad, and have fun.

 Today, I want to provide a method for new players to get into 5x3 or 6x3 Eidolon hunts with a **very** low gear requirement, where the only barrier to success is skill and practise.
 Today, I want to explain how to lure handle.